gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 30 — Voice AI App: Chatbot بالصوت
+### Day 30 — Voice AI App: Voice-Powered Chatbot

-اجمع Whisper + LLM + ElevenLabs في تطبيق واحد: تكلّم مع AI وهو يرد بصوت.
+Combine Whisper + LLM + ElevenLabs in one app: speak to AI and it responds with voice.

 **`Project` · `Voice`**